 After 5 years God had so blessed the work that the church was in a position to support a full time pastor.
 Youth work and a toddlers group were well established, the congregation was growing and the impossible was beginning to be possible.

-In 2004 the new church building was opened and at the Open Day on the 4th December over 500 people visited to see displays of various activities.
-On the 29th December 2005 the church was filled with over 200 people meeting together to celebrate with a thanksgiving service – to God be the glory.
+In 2004 the new church building was opened and at the Open Day on the 4th December over 500 people from the local area visited to see displays of various activities and join in the fun.
+A few weeks later the building was filled with over 200 people met together to worship and to give God thanks for the opening of a new chapter in the ongoing story of his goodness to the church.
+To Him be the glory!